bartkowiaktomasz/algorithmic-challenges/LeetCode - Top Interview Questions/README.md

  `O(n^2)` (this solution):
 _For each character in `s` at index `i` expand outwards comparing letters at indices `i - d` and `i + d` saving biggest encountered palindrome.
-Note the second case where the palindrome has even length so we need to compare letters at indices `i - d , i+1 - d`_
+Note the second case where the palindrome has even length so we need to compare letters at indices `i - d , i + 1 - d`_

 `O(n)`:
 _See Manacher's algorithm_